devsoap/ds-gradle-vaadin/CONTRIBUTING.md

 The **src/test** source folders contains unit tests.

-The third source folder is for integration/functional tests.
+The third source folder, **src/functionalTest** is for integration/functional tests.
 These tests are run using the Gradle Test Runner so they are run using an actual Gradle installation.
 The tests are written in Spock and Groovy.

 #### Plugin package structure